nishant-aka-nik/ShieldApp/README.md

 5. Update Mission’s status
 6. List Avengers

-Enter the option: 1
+Enter the option: 1\
-No Mission has been assigned to an Avenger.
+No Mission has been assigned to an Avenger.\

-Enter the option: 2
+Enter the option: 2\
-Enter Avengers: Thor, Hawkeye
+Enter Avengers: Thor, Hawkeye\
-Enter Mission Name: Find the Space Infinity Stone Enter Mission Details: Loki has stolen the Space Infinity Stone which needs to be captured ASAP.
+Enter Mission Name: Find the Space Infinity Stone\
+Enter Mission Details: Loki has stolen the Space Infinity Stone which needs to be captured ASAP.\
-Mission has been assigned.
+Mission has been assigned.\
-Email notification sent and/or
+Email notification sent\
-SMS notification sent.
+SMS notification sent.\

 Enter the option: 2
 Enter Avengers: Black Widow, Hawkeye